DistantDig/horiseon-refactor/README.md

 ## Description

-This repository was designed to refactor previously existing code to be cleaner and more orginized without changing the function or the user's view of the page.
+This repository was designed to refactor previously existing code to be cleaner and more organized without changing the function or the user's view of the page.
 This refactor cleans up the code for the (Fictional) company of Horiseon.
-The point of this project was to excercise fundamental html and css concepts by searching for and correcting any mistakes in the source code.
+The point of this project was to exercise fundamental html and css concepts by searching for and correcting any mistakes in the source code.

 ## The User Story